Saying yes is easy. Alarmingly easy.

 Community work called once more, and my volunteer commitments grew.
 I had said yes for so many years that saying no wasn’t even an option.
 Yes felt good (at first).
 The thought of no felt stressful (at first).

 Some weeks later, as my calendar looked chaotic, I was paging through a back issue of O, The Oprah Magazine.
 In one of her columns, the wise Ms. Winfrey touched upon our hectic, crazy, overscheduled lives.
+The miami drug rehab is very helpful to restoring and giving the addicts a new life.

 “Remember what ‘yes’ feels like,” Winfrey wrote.